How to Answer a Debt Collection Lawsuit: Step-by-Step

 Step Four: Request Validation

 Within 30 days of first contact, you have the right under the Fair Debt Collection Practices Act to send a written debt validation request.
 The collector must verify the debt and pause collection efforts until they do.
 Some collectors cannot produce the required documentation, especially older accounts, and may dismiss rather than litigate.
+The same documentation pressure powers what a 609 dispute letter is when collection items show up on your credit report.

 Step Five: Draft Your Answer